idaholab/moose/framework/doc/content/source/meshgenerators/CombinerGenerator.md

 !media media/meshgenerators/combiner_multi_translate.png style=width:75%;

+Alternatively, the same displacement vectors can be supplied in a file with the `positions_file` option.
+The above mesh can equivalently be generated with the following.

+!listing moose/test/tests/meshgenerators/combiner_generator/combiner_multi_input_translate_from_file.i
+         block=Mesh

+where the `positions.txt` file contains the floating point triplets.

+!listing moose/test/tests/meshgenerators/combiner_generator/positions.txt

+The same restrictions on `positions` also apply to the number of entries in `position_file`.

 ### 3. Copy a Single Input Multiple Times With Translations

 The final option is to provide exactly one `inputs` but specify multiple `positions`.
 This will cause the single input to be copied multiple times with the position of each copy specified by the `positions` parameter.
 For example